pao94/kmeanss3/README.md

 # kmeanss3
-k-means clustering package from scratch in R.
+k-means clustering package from scratch developed in R.

 ## Installation
 Install package from Github with: